To some degree, every act of perception is an act of creation, and every memory is an act of imagination.

 Here is another example of how to use memory and imagination as a tool.
 Shaman use imagination as a tool within the Shamanic Journey.
-They see a number of possibilities within reality.
+They see several possibilities within reality.
 And, that which is available to us is far greater than most people fathom.

-The reality for the Shaman exists as a number of possibilities.
-One cannot “reason out” the differences between perception and the possibilities of seeing beyond ordinary reality.
+The reality for the Shaman exists as several possibilities.
+One cannot “reason away” the experience of non-ordinary reality.
 We all know the realms of non-ordinary reality actually exist.
 Anyone who has had a dream while sleeping has the experiential proof.
 Dreams are proof that we have access to these other possibilities.

-Besides what most people call ordinary reality, Shaman regularly “traverse” other realms of existence.
+Besides normal waking awareness the Shaman shows us we can “traverse” other realms of existence.
 They describe upper and lower worlds, as well as a middle world that exists alongside our “normal” reality.
 Since the Shaman can travel to these other realms, they can understand perception from a different framework.

-Outside of the framework of ordinary reality is where the Shaman Sees the connections of our Being to our surroundings and to others.
+Outside of the framework of ordinary reality is where the Shaman Sees the connections of our Being to our surroundings and others.
 This level of Seeing is obviously not commonplace.
-Those that have this ability can help others by untangling and releasing connections that hold people, hostage, to unwanted memories.
+Those that have this ability can help others.
+They can help us untangle and release connections that hold people, hostage, to unwanted memories.